 3.1 Rationale for establishing alternative schools in Palestinian-Arab society in Israel

 In line with the parental entrepreneurship literature (e.g. Gofen and Blomqvist, 2014; Eyal, 2008), the interviews with the general directors and the school principals of both schools revealed that the schools’ founding was the joint efforts of groups of parents who came together because they were discontent with the mainstream education arrangements and the state of public education in their cities.
-They deemed the state-mandated curriculum in Palestinian-Arab schools as traditional, outdated, suppressive of creativity, and excessively focused on academic achievement at the expense of developing students’ character.
+They deemed the state-mandated curriculum in Palestinian-Arab schools as traditional, outdated, suppressive of creativity, and excessively focused on academic achievement and testing at the expense of developing students’ character (e.g. Dahan & Yonah, 2006).
 In this regard Masar’s General Director noted, “The fundamental problem with mainstream education is that no matter how good it is, in its essence lies a bad structure, the curriculum, the grades, it is like production lines in factories.”
 Hence, by seeking alternative frameworks the founders aimed to widen the narrow academic scope of mainstream education to include new concepts, values and a sense of belonging.
 As the General Director of Hewar noted, “The aim of the school is to develop a new educational model, outside the dictates of official authorities, in order to promote human values and a sense of national belonging, and to create a different educational environment that fosters motivation for learning, creativity and critical thinking.”

 The founders also believe that current mainstream education system is dislodged from the social and historical contexts and deliberately sidelines Palestinian-Arab national narrative (e.g. Agbaria, 2016; Arar, 2012).
 Hence, they call for educational visions and teaching practices rooted in the specific values, culture and challenges of Palestinian-Arab society in Israel.
 As Masar’s principal explained, “We link students to their history to help them form their identity, but not in isolation from universal values.”
 In the same vein, the founders of the schools seek to create secular educational spaces where students can learn to negotiate their religious and cultural affiliations in a non-biased way.
 Although the schools celebrate religious festivals such as Islamic holidays and Christmas, their approach is secularly oriented and excludes religious education.
 As Masar’s General Manager illustrated, “Masar is known to be truly secular, and because we are secular we tackle taboo subjects, social and religious, that wouldn’t be raised in mainstream schools.”
 By openly defining the schools’ characters as secular, both schools challenge existing Palestinian-Arab societal norms and follow the example of Jewish secular parents who have established alternative schools (Gofen at al. 2014).